AGENCY CONTACT INFORMATION

 Authority for the Department of Insurance is found in both the Arizona Constitution and the Arizona Revised Statutes.
 The Arizona Constitution, Article 15, Section 5 provides that domestic and foreign insurers are subject to licensing, control and supervision by a department of insurance, as prescribed by law.

 Arizona Revised Statutes, Title 20, outlines insurance law and establishes the Department of Insurance (Department).
 The Director of the Department, appointed by the Governor, has general authority to enforce insurance laws, to adopt rules, and to investigate and resolve consumer complaints (A.R.S.§§20-101 et seq.).

 The objectives of the Department are to “administer the state’s insurance laws, protect the citizens of this state who purchase insurance, provide a better response to the needs of persons who purchase insurance, stimulate the insurance market by encouraging competition, protect the public from unregulated insurers and represent insurance consumers’ interest” (Laws 2010, Chapter 13, Purpose).

-Until 2020, the Department consists of several divisions:
+Until 2020, the Department consisted of several divisions:

 The Department’s insurance guaranty funds provide a safety net to protect consumers from financial loss if an insurance company becomes insolvent.
 Subject to some conditions and limitations, the Life and Disability Insurance Guaranty Fund and the Property and Casualty Insurance Guaranty Fund pay certain claims of policyholders and other claimants owed by an insolvent insurance company.